Improving decision making

 Historically many agricultural enterprises represent relatively low complexity and it has been easy for many people to get into a whole range of agricultural enterprises.
 What is happening is the complexity of agriculture is increasing and this complexity can become a barrier to entry for many.

-The costs of entry on a seriously commercial scale for many enterprises, the cost of equipment, the length of the payback period all increase the financial complexity.
+- costs of entry on a seriously commercial scale for many enterprises

 Resource advantages give one idea an advantage over other ideas or gives some people an advantage over other people.